carpentries/instructor-training/_episodes/20-carpentries.md

 ### Who Can Teach What

-As of March 2017, a trained instructor can teach curricula for either Software Carpentry or Data Carpentry and are no longer required to certify separately for each: see the description of [the instructor checkout procedure]({{ page.root }}/checkout/) for details.
+As of March 2017, a trained instructor can teach curricula for either Software, Data, or Library Carpentry and are no longer required to certify separately for each: see the description of [the instructor checkout procedure]({{ page.root }}/checkout/) for details.